Matt-Conrad/CXR_View_Classification/README.md

 While this app can handle processing of all 7470 images, I also provide a subset (10 images) of the dataset in the *NLMCXR_subset_dataset.tgz*.
 Altogether, the entire NLM image set is 117.4GB unpacked and 80.7GB packed, so the subset is preferrable.
 Currently the code is set up to operate with the subset.
 If you would like to switch to the full image set, you must go into the *main.py* file and uncomment line 33 and comment line 34.

 ## Performance
 Using the horizontal and vertical profile method from the paper, I am able to get an accuracy of 98.4% with the complete NLM image set, which is the same reported in the paper.
-Additionally, I am able to get the 90% accuracy when using the body-size ratio method, however I do not use it at the core of this application as it is much lower accuracy.
+Additionally, I am able to get the 90% accuracy when using the body-size ratio method, however I do not use it at the core of this application as it is a much lower accuracy.

 ## Testing
 Workflow testing of the app and executables was done on the following environments:
    - Windows 10 laptop with Intel i7-4700MQ CPU and NVIDIA GeForce GT 755M GPU (Only source code testing done)
    - Fresh Ubuntu 18.04 virtual machine using VMware Workstation Player 15 on top of an Ubuntu 18.04 Desktop with AMD Ryzen 2600 CPU and NVIDIA RTX 2070 Super GPU

-## Notable Python libraries used
+## Notable packages used
  - psycopg2 for working with PostgreSQL
  - numpy for most calculations
  - scipy, scikit-image for feature calculation